Raiondesu/intl-schematic/README.md

 ## Contributing

-To contribute, create a branch and make a PR to `dev`, or [create an issue](https://github.com/Raiondesu/intl-schematic/issues/new).
+To contribute, create a branch and make a PR to `main`, or [create an issue](https://github.com/Raiondesu/intl-schematic/issues/new).

 ### Packages